FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 and good duration sum is the long good duration sum.

-This is the value MLRsearch would compare to target exceed ratio assuming all of the missing duration sum ends up consisting of bad good trials.
+This is the value MLRsearch would compare to target exceed ratio assuming all of the missing duration sum ends up consisting of bad long trials.

 Note that if the missing duration sum is zero, optimistic exceed ratio becomes equal to pessimistic exceed ratio.